ScriptRaccoon/portfolio-website/src/data/posts/typescriptlove.md

 await supabase.from("posts").insert(posts);
 ```

 You don't need to learn or remember the syntax!
 Autocompletion will guide you.
-And even more: if the array of posts does not fit to the database schema (which you can import as a type definition file), you will get an error, during development!
+And even more: if the array of posts does not fit the database schema (which you can import as a type definition file), you will get an error, during development!

 ## Documentation